 Sure you will.
 Good fucking luck with that.

 Women like me are in a very small cage made out of niceness.
 We’re constitutionally unable to do anything but be nice and try harder.
 We’ve been VERY well trained.
 We won’t make a scene.
 We’ll be an adult.
 We’ll forgive anything.
 We’ll never take our pain out on someone else, because we don’t want to make someone else feel the anguish we feel.
 We conspire to prioritize the needs of others.
 We don’t talk about our own despair and isolation.
-We don’t blame anyone outside themselves for our difficulties, we just soldier on as well as we can, feeling guilty about our stress and failure and meekly accepting blame for everyone else’s shit and if, one day, we are hurt or frustrated beyond bearing and we DO explode, well, then there’s outrage and injury!
+We don’t blame anyone outside ourselves for our difficulties, we just soldier on as well as we can, feeling guilty about our stress and failure and meekly accepting blame for everyone else’s shit and if, one day, we are hurt or frustrated beyond bearing and we DO explode, well, then there’s outrage and injury!
 Then there are trembling lips and tears!
-It’s for everyone else to put a needle in their arm, or powder up their nose, or soak their lives in alcohol.
+It’s for everyone else to put a needle in their arm, or powder up their nose, or soak their lives (and ours) in alcohol.
 It’s everyone else’s right to melt down, lose control, self-destruct, say hateful things and generally behave like 3-year-olds.
 Women like me are for blaming, forgiving, cleaning up the mess and taking responsibility.
 We are NOT recipients of forgiveness.

 Reciprocity, my ass.